sparrowcode/PermissionsKit/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Preview.gif" width="470"/>

 ### About
 Request permissions with dialog.
-You can request many permission at once.
+You can request many permissions at once.
 I do UI of dialog in **Apple style**.
 If you need additional permission, please, create new issue.

 Watch timelaps how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).